-2. Social ad spend will continue to increase as targeting gets even more granular.
+2. Social ad spending will continue to increase as targeting gets even more granular.

-With both Facebook and LinkedIn moving ads into its news feeds this year, the next logical step is to get even more granular with targeting.
+With both Facebook and LinkedIn moving ads into their news feeds this year, the next logical step is to get even more granular with targeting.
 LinkedIn will launch an email cloning function similar to Facebook.
-Soon, marketers will be able to upload large lists of email addresses on both of the social networks to target people with similar attributes.
+Soon, marketers will be able to upload large lists of email addresses on both social networks to target people with similar attributes.

 3. Enterprise SEO departments will start to merge with marketing communications departments.